oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

 NAMD is a parallel molecular dynamics code designed for high-performance simulation of large biomolecular systems.

-**URL**
+**More Information**

 https://www.ks.uiuc.edu/Research/namd/